youssef-Soliman89/youssef-Soliman89/README.md

 ✨ Passionate about Data Analytics, AI/ML, and Data Storytelling
 📚 I'm currently pursuing a Master’s in Business Analytics and AI @ Ontario Tech University
 🎯 Goals: Using my skills to drive meaningful insights and impactful solutions
-🎲 Fun fact: I have a strong foundation in quantitative economics and love exploring data-driven stories

 ## 🛠️ Tools & Technologies